 The concrete operational stage of cognitive development is marked by the emergence of logical thought.
 Kids become much more capable at applying logic, but they also tend to be very concrete, literal thinkers.
 At this point, they still struggle with abstract ideas and hypothetical situations.

 In addition to thinking more logically, kids also become less egocentric and capable of conservation.
-At this stage of cognitive development, children are better able to consider other people’s perspectives and understand that other people do not see things the same way that they do.
+At this stage of cognitive development, children can better consider other people’s perspectives and understand that other people do not see things the same way they do.

 4. The Formal Operational Stage (age 11 to adulthood)